Understanding the severity and Stages of Depression

 What is Depression?

-Depression is a mood disorder that causes loss of interest in most of the normal activities and full of sadness, emptiness.
+Depression is a mood disorder characterized by a persistent low mood or loss of interest or pleasure in most activities, accompanied by emotional, cognitive, and physical symptoms that cause significant distress or impairment in functioning.
 Also known as major depression disorder or clinical depression, it impacts how you feel, thinking process and behaviour as well.
 This serious mental health condition affects millions of people worldwide and leads to a variety of emotional and physical problems.
-People may have trouble in doing day to day normal activities and for some, it can involve recurrent thoughts of death or suicide.
+In some individuals, depression may be associated with recurrent thoughts of death or suicidal ideation, which can range from passive thoughts to active planning and requires immediate clinical attention.
 If you are having thoughts of harming yourself, please seek immediate help from a healthcare professional or a crisis service.

 This condition affects millions of people worldwide and leads to a variety of emotional and physical problems.
 People may have significant trouble doing day-to-day activities.
 Depression is treatable and often requires long-term management.